rparnas/ry-docs/README.md

-# ry-docs
+# Ry Document Series
-A collection of reusable guides and standards for software development projects.
+A collection of reusable standards and guides for software development projects.